Capitophorus van der Goot

 As mentioned at the top of this page, I’ve been pursuing a possibly new species on Iva axillaris since 2017.
 This aphid looks much like what I am calling C. shepherdiae on Ambrosia.
 I have specimens collected on Iva from Oregon, California, Nevada, Utah, Colorado, and Wyoming.
 Based on evaluation of all my samples and comparison to C. sheperdiae from Ambrosia, there are obvious features to separate the apterae, such as degree of rugosity of the dorsal integument, dorsal setae number and distribution, and color of the 6th antennal segment.
 However, I can find no clear way of separating the alate viviparae and alate males of these two ‘species.’
 If I ever get around to working up a publication, something may emerge during the measuring and drawing process to separate the winged forms of these species.

-For now, I am aiming to gather fundatrices and second generation apterae from S. argentea from near our new home during spring of 2022.
+For now, I am aiming to gather fundatrices and second generation apterae from S. argentea from near our new home during spring.
+Efforts in 2022 were unproductive.
 It will be fascinating to see if they develop on the same S. argentea plants and whether the two species can be separated on that plant.
-For the sake of thoroughness I may also attempt some host transfers next year between Iva and Ambrosia.
+For the sake of thoroughness I may also attempt some host transfers someday between Iva and Ambrosia.

 Capitophorus sp. living on Shepherdia canadensis